Western arms exports fuel conflict in Middle East, North Africa | DW | 24.09.2020

 Over the past five years, Western countries' exports made up the bulk of weapons delivered to the Middle East and North Africa, according to a report published this week by the Washington-based Center for International Policy (CIP).

-The US leads the way with a share of nearly 50% of all arms transfers to the region, while France, the UK, Germany and Italy comprise 24%.
-Russia was the second-largest single arms supplier to the region, trailing behind the US with 17% of the region's arms export market.
+The US leads the way, with a share of nearly 50% of all arms transfers to the region, while France, the UK, Germany and Italy constitute 24%.
+Russia was the second-largest single arms supplier to the region, trailing behind the US with 17% of the global arms export market to the region.

-However, small arms deliveries and other military aid have played a key role in perpetuating conflict in the region, William Hartung, the report's author and director of CIP's Arms and Security Project, explains.
+Small arms deliveries and other military aid have played a key role in perpetuating conflict in the region, William Hartung, the report's author and the director of CIP's Arms and Security Project, told DW.

-"Aerial bombardment and the use of long-range artillery have been instrumental in the deaths of tens of thousands of civilians directly, and are indirectly responsible for hundreds of thousands" when the bombing of infrastructure is taken into account, Hartung told DW.
+"Aerial bombardment and the use of long-range artillery have been instrumental in the deaths of tens of thousands of civilians directly, and are indirectly responsible for hundreds of thousands" when the bombing of infrastructure is taken into account, Hartung said.

-In Yemen, American and British aircraft, bombs, missiles and armored vehicles delivered to Saudi Arabia and the UAE have contributed to a war that has cost more than 100,000 lives.
+In Yemen, US and British aircraft, bombs, missiles and armored vehicles delivered to Saudi Arabia and the United Arab Emirates have contributed to a war that has cost more than 100,000 lives.

-In Egypt, US-supplied combat planes, tanks and helicopters have been used in "what is supposedly a counterterror operation in the Northern Sinai but, in reality, has become a general war against the civilian population of the region," the report said.
+In Egypt, US-supplied combat planes, tanks and helicopters have been used in "what is supposedly a counterterror operation in the Northern Sinai but, in reality, has become a general war against the civilian population of the region," according to the report.

 US weapons have also ended up in the hands of opposing sides of conflicts in Iraq, Yemen, Syria and Libya.
-Although Russian equipment has also played a large role in fueling conflict in Syria and Libya.
-The situation in Libya has been exacerbated by weapons deliveries from Turkey and the UAE — with allegations that some of those arms were made in the US, according to the Geneva-based Small Arms Survey.
+Russian equipment has also played a large role in Syria's and Libya.'s civil wars.
+Weapons deliveries from Turkey and the UAE have exacerbated the conflict in Libya, as well — with reports that some of those arms were made in the United States, according to the Geneva-based Small Arms Survey.

 Sending arms to strengthen alliances?

-For advocates of less restricted arms sales to the region, such arms transfers serve to cement alliances and promote stability.

-In June, General Kenneth McKenzie, head of US Central Command — one of 11 US combatant commands — said that US arms sales to various Middle East states helps prevent those countries from relying more on Russia and China for their military hardware.
+In June, General Kenneth McKenzie, head of US Central Command — one of 11 US combatant commands — said that arms sales to various Middle Eastern countries helped prevent the clients from relying more on Russia and China for their military hardware.

-However, other experts believe that even if the US and its European allies moderated arms exports to the region, it is unlikely that Russia or China could exploit the gap due to international measures aimed at containing the proliferation of their arms.
+Observers say, however, that even if the US and its EU allies were to decrease arms exports to the region, it would be unlikely that Russia or China could exploit the gap, because of international measures aimed at keeping their weapons industries in check.

-"It would be very difficult for Russia and China to quickly fill the gaping void left by any combined move to reduce arms sales to the region," says Robert Mason, a fellow with the Sectarianism, Proxies and Desectarianization project at Lancaster University in the UK.
+"It would be very difficult for Russia and China to quickly fill the gaping void left by any combined move to reduce arms sales to the region," said Robert Mason, a fellow with the Sectarianism, Proxies and De-sectarianizstion project at Lancaster University in the UK.

-US measures, such as the Countering America's Adversaries Through Sanctions Act signed by Trump in 2017, would "continue to exert pressure on states that purchase from Russia," Mason explains.

-But experts also warned that US arms exports have only emboldened regimes such as Saudi Arabia and the UAE and that support for oppressive governments have set the stage for future instability in the region.
+Experts said US arms exports had only emboldened regimes such as those in Saudi Arabia and the UAE and added that that support for oppressive governments had set the stage for future instability in the region.

 Middle East key market for exporters